iamshishirgaire/IOE-Syllabus-Data/faculties/mechanical/e1/basic_aircraft.md

-# Syllabus: BASIC AIRCRAFT & AIR FRAME

-## Course Objective:

-To develop a basic understanding of different types of aircraft.
-To become familiar with different types of aircraft structure, construction & materials and to develop a basic understanding of airframe maintenance.

-## Course Outline:

 1. **Introduction to Aircraft (2 hours)**
     * History of aircraft
     * Development trends of aircraft in terms of design and scale